kryptogo/jobs/README.md

 - Experience with various test tools including Selenium, Appium, Postman, Jenkins
 - Familiar with scripting languages, i.e. Python

-#### Quality Assurance

-**Responsibilities**:

-- Execute test cases and analyse test results
-- Preparing test reports for tracking and analysis
-- Evaluate test cases and explore new use cases
-- Report bugs and improvements to development team
-- Troubleshoot issues
-- Conduct new feature and post-release testing
-- Work with cross-functional teams to ensure quality throughout the software development life cycle

-**Essential Requirements**:

-- Logical, detail-oriented, and sensitive to numbers
-- Strong communication skills in Mandarin and English
-- Excellent skills in analyzing
-- Ability to comprehensively understand data sources, elements and relationships in both business and technical terms
-- Ability to troubleshoot and document errors
-- Analytical and curios mindset with a problem-solving aptitude
-- Experience in QA, Agile framework or project management a huge plus

 ---

 ### PRODUCT